Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 <small>[Back To Table of Contents](#top)</small>
 ### 6. Install On Ubuntu 16.04 <a name="install"></a>
 As these are PHP scripts, they _should_ run on any computer that has PHP 5.4+ and the appropriate extensions installed.
-However, these instructions will focus on Ubuntu 16.04 (which uses PHP 7.0 by default).
+However, these instructions will focus on Ubuntu 16.04 (same OS that is supported for Submitty).
+Ubuntu 16.04 uses PHP 7.0 by default.

 As Ubuntu is part of the Debian Linux family, these instructions are very likely to work with other Debian family distributions with, perhaps, minor adjustments.